 Grand Pacific Drive: Coastal Lifestyle & Adventure

-The spectacular Grand Pacific Drive is a spectacular journey that meanders through coastal rainforest, seaside towns and along a string of uncrowded beaches, with the Sea Cliff Bridge being the main highlight.
+The spectacular Grand Pacific Drive is a stunning route that meanders through coastal rainforest, seaside towns and along a string of uncrowded beaches, with the Sea Cliff Bridge being the main highlight.
 Be adventurous and try your hand at hang gliding, or experience the thrill of jumping out of a plane at 14,000ft with amazing views over Wollongong.
-At Jervis Bay, find the world’s whitest sand at Hyams beach, or join a Dolphin Watch Cruise to see wild dolphins at play.
+At Jervis Bay, join a Dolphin Watch Cruise to see wild dolphins at play.

 The Blue Mountains: Nature and Wildlife

 Hot Ballooning in the Hunter Valley vineyards

 The Hunter Valley is Australia’s oldest wine growing region- – and there are few more novel and breath-taking ways to see it than from the basket of a hot air balloon.
 Visit over 150 wineries and cellars, taste cheese, chocolates and the abundance of fresh local produce.